CryptoExperts/VRAPS/README.md

 ```

-Above is an output example of RPE verification for the $ISW$ 2-share multiplication gadget, with default verbosity `-v 0` and `-t 1`.
+Above is an output example of RPE verification for the ISW​ 2-share multiplication gadget, with default verbosity `-v 0` and `-t 1`.
 The tool starts by outputting the description of the gadget :

 ```
 Gadget with 2 input(s),  1 output(s),  2 share(s)